ukwa/katacoda-scenarios/webarchive-discovery-introduction/step2.md

-Assuming Solr has finished starting up, you should be able to access it by clicking this button:
+Assuming Solr has finished starting up, you should be able to access it by clicking this button[1]:

 <div class="center-align">
     <a class="btn-small" href="https://[[HOST_SUBDOMAIN]]-8983-[[KATACODA_HOST]].environments.katacoda.com/">View Solr User Interface</a>
 </div>

-This is Solr's built-in user interface, which is not sutiable for end-users but is handy for exploring what's going on.
+This is Solr's built-in user interface, which is not suitable for end-users but is handy for exploring what's going on.
 For example:

 * Solr can hold multiple databases (known as 'cores') -- select the one called `discovery` to use our web archive configuration.
 * On the menu that appears, select the `Query` to switch to the query view.